openGUTS logo

 Matlab R2023a throws errors (v1.1 and earlier).
 The newest version of Matlab does not allow the cell-array format for name-value pairs anymore.
 The update to v1.1a solves this issue (6 April 2023).
 However, the new version will no longer support Matlab R2014b-R2016a.

 OpenGUTS standalone produces error for missing observation at last time point.
-The openGUTS standalone (v1.0 and v1.1) throws an error when using a data set for survival in which there are one or more missing values at the last time point.
+The openGUTS standalone (v1.0 and v1.1) throws an error when using a data set for survival, with time-varying exposure, in which there are one or more missing values at the last time point.
 The Matlab version does not have this problem.
 A workaround is available (see downloads page).
+Fixed in the update to v.1.2.

 News